abdullah-gamil05/ImageBasedAnatomy_Tasks/task2.1_ Organ Classification in Medical Images/README.md

 ## Overview

-This task focuses on the development and deployment of an **AI model** capable of classifying medical images into categories of key organs such as the **heart**, **brain**, **liver**, and **limbs**.
+This task focuses on the development and deployment of an **AI model** capable of classifying medical images into categories of key organs such as the **breast**, **brain**, **kidney**, and **lungs**.
 The system leverages deep learning techniques for accurate predictions and includes a user-friendly GUI for interaction.

-The project integrates a pre-trained model for feature extraction and fine-tunes it on a custom dataset of medical images.
+The project Uses transfer learning with VGG16, the model achieves robust performance with an organized dataset and effective preprocessing.

 ---

 ## Features

 ### Model Training and Evaluation
-- **Pre-trained Model**: Utilizes a state-of-the-art pre-trained CNN (e.g., ResNet, VGG) for feature extraction.
+- **Pre-trained Model**: Utilizes a state-of-the-art pre-trained CNN ( VGG) for feature extraction.
 - **Fine-tuning**: Adapts the model to medical image classification.
 - **Performance Metrics**: Provides accuracy, precision, recall, and F1 score for evaluation.